jortiz91/Customer-Management-/README.md

 ☐ **Use OAuth authentication**.

-☐ Implement basic **authorization** that restricts access to features that need a logged in user in order to work (typically CUD data operations) by "protecting" those routes from anonymous users using the `ensureLoggedIn` middleware from the OAuth lesson.
-In addition, ensure that editing and deletion of a data resource can only be done by the user that created that data (this is done in the controller - refer to the Guide to User-Centric CRUD).
+☐ Implement basic **authorization** that restricts access to features that need a logged in user in order to work (typically CRD data operations) by "protecting" those routes from anonymous users using the `ensureLoggedIn` middleware from the OAuth lesson.
+In addition, ensure that editing and deletion of a data resource can only be done by the user that created that data (this is done in the controller - refer to the Guide to User-Centric CRD).

-☐ Have **full-CRUD data operations** somewhere within the app's features.
-For example, you can have functionality that **C**reates & **U**pdates a _post_ and satisfy **D**elete functionality by implementing the ability to delete _comments_.
+☐ Have **CRD data operations** somewhere within the app's features.
+For example, you can have functionality that **C**reates a _post_ and satisfy **D**elete functionality by implementing the ability to delete _comments_.
+    - That's CREATE, READ, and DELETE.
+UPDATE is optional.

 ☐ Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, **it should have a consistent and polished user interface.**